 The songs were immediately all over student radio and the record sold out almost overnight.
 A second pressing changed the cover colour from red to black.

-A third release, another EP from The Herco Pilots, Jumping At ?, this time a double 7-inch enigmatically packaged so that the viewer could fold the package either way to provide 4 possible front sleeves, was released in October 1981 to similar indie fervour – selling out almost immediately – but that was it for REM.
+A third release, another EP from The Herco Pilots, Jumping At ?, this time a double 7-inch enigmatically packaged so that the viewer could fold the package either way to provide four possible front sleeves, was released in October 1981 to similar indie fervour – selling out almost immediately – but that was it for REM.

 True to eclectic form, the catalogue number for this was STEIN E1 – a celebration of the fluid used to lubricate the recording sessions.